Use advanced features like plugins, skills, and sub-agents.

 Without plan mode

-Claude assumes
+Agent assumes

-Claude reads your prompt and acts.
+The agent reads your prompt and acts.
 It picks variable names, file paths, methods, and sequencing on its own.

 By the time you see what it did, you are unwinding decisions that were never yours.